vanessadean/sinatra-texting-app/README.md

-# CNYCN Texting Demo App
+# CNYCN Texting App

+This app was built for a [Delta.NYC](https://www.civichalllabs.org/probonotech/) pro bono collaboration with the [Center for NYC Neighborhoods](https://cnycn.org/)

 ## Setup